Do You Have Your Keto Basics?

 Regardless of the reason you switched to a low carb diet, it’s important to be mindful of your daily macros and caloric intake.
 Watch alcohol intake because it is additional, and empty, calories and will hinder you reaching your goals.
 Alcohol metabolization stalls fat burning until it’s out of your system.
 Something we expand on further in our Guide to Keto Alcohol.

 Being healthy is all about getting the right nutrients and vitamins from your food so always include variety in your diet.
-Have plenty of meat (or fish), dairy and veggies on a daily basis.
+Have plenty of meat (or fish), dairy and veggies on a daily basis based on this low carb food list.
 Use coconut oil and olive oil when you cook and in your salads (respectively) and have a handful of nuts or berries from time to time.

 Got any more questions or thought of something we missed?
 Let us know in the comments below!